deongee/twitter_birdseed/README.md

 <pre><code>[birdseed]</code></pre>

 By default feeds of the official twitter account will be shown.
-To specify your account, use username attributes.
+To specify your account, use the username attribute.

 <pre><code>[birdseed username="your_username"]</code></pre>